 In this course, young students enter the world of computer science by learning how to create animations, computer games, and interactive projects.
 Using Scratch, a graphical programming language developed at MIT, students learn fundamental programming concepts such as variables, loops, conditional statements, and event handling.
 As they teach a mischievous cat to dance, explore a maze, or play games, students learn how to use math and computer code to think creatively.
 The course will show students how to make and import objects, create audio recordings, and use them to develop interactive projects.
-At the end of the course, students create their own computer game and share it with their CTYOnline instructor and classmates.
+At the end of the course, students create their own computer game and share it with their CTY Online Programs instructor and classmates.
 Students who successfully complete the course will be prepared to study more advanced concepts in the next level course, Advanced Scratch Programming.

 Students are strongly encouraged to take a computer literacy placement test before enrolling in this course.
-Students who have completed Scratch Programming for Elementary School Students or Scratch Programming for Middle School Students should enroll in Advanced Scratch Programming next to further develop programming skills.
+Students who have successfully completed either Scratch Programming for Elementary School Students or Scratch Programming for Middle School Students should enroll in Advanced Scratch Programming next to further develop programming skills.